Node-RED comes with a core set of useful nodes, but there are many more available from both the Node-RED project as well as the wider community.

 You will then need to restart Node-RED for it to pick-up the new nodes.

-npm will automatically add the module to the dependencies
+npm will automatically add additional installed modules to the dependencies section of the

 package.json file in your user directory.